 In addition to co-branded cards, Southwest partners with two potentially worthwhile transfer partners: Chase Ultimate Rewards and Marriott Bonvoy.
 That means you can earn points with Chase or Marriott and transfer them to Southwest when you're ready to redeem points for your next trip.

 Given Marriott's less-than-stellar transfer ratio and processing time, your best bet is to transfer Ultimate Rewards to Southwest…maybe.
-That being said, since Southwest Rapid Rewards uses a revenue-based redemption system, you won't get the same value out of your Chase points with Southwest as you could with other partners.
-The value you get when redeeming your Rapid Rewards points is relatively narrow.
+Given the recent changes to the Southwest Rapid Rewards program, you may not get the same value out of your Chase points with Southwest as you could by simply booking through the Chase Travel portal.

 Related: When Should You Transfer Chase Ultimate Rewards to Southwest?

-But don't write off the partnership.
+Don't write off the partnership!
 Holding a combination of Chase cards is even better for earning Rapid Rewards points over the long term than holding Southwest cards.
-Cards like the Chase Freedom Unlimited® typically earn points at a far superior rate on everyday spending.
+Cards like the Chase Freedom Unlimited® (Rates & Fees) typically earn points at a far superior rate on everyday spending.
 When paired with an Ultimate Rewards-earning card, you can transfer the points needed for your flight.

 The downside when transferring points to Southwest is they don't count toward the Companion Pass.
 Keep that in mind if earning one is a priority for you.

-Southwest also partners with a few other transfer partners with ratios not worth considering:
+Southwest also partners with a few other transfer partners with ratios not worth considering unless you're desperate to top off your account:

 Earn points flying Southwest